Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank: Baseline

-Given a sentence, the SRL task can be decomposed into four classification subtasks: predicate identification, predicate disambiguation, argument identification, and classification; however, most efforts focus on argument identification and classification, while predicate identification, despite its neglect, is still very much needed in many downstream applications.
+To demonstrate the performance on the new ConSD dataset, we set a baseline model and conducted experiments on this baseline model.
+Given a sentence, the SRL task can be decomposed into four classification subtasks: predicate identification, predicate disambiguation, argument identification, and argument classification; however, most previous efforts have focused on argument identification and argument classification, while predicate identification, despite its common neglect, is still very much needed in many downstream applications.
 Therefore, we propose an end-to-end SRL model to jointly predict all predicates and general arguments and the relations between them.
 Our model is built on one of the recent successful syntax-agnostic SRL models \cite{li2019dependency}.
-As shown in Figure \ref{fig:overview}, our model handles argument identification and classification in one step by treating the SRL task as predicate-argument pair classification, which mainly consists of four modules: (1) a bidirectional LSTM (BiLSTM) encoder, (2) a general representation layer which takes as input the BiLSTM representations, (3) a syntax-aided component, and (4) a biaffine scorer which takes as input the predicate and its argument candidates.
+As shown in Figure \ref{fig:overview}, our model handles argument identification and classification in one step by treating the SRL task as predicate-argument pair classification and consists of four main modules: (1) a bidirectional LSTM (BiLSTM) encoder, (2) a general representation layer that takes as input the BiLSTM representations, (3) a syntax aid component, and (4) a biaffine scorer that takes the predicate and its argument candidates as input.